DragonMinded/PyStreaming/README.md

  * Better mobile support across the board.
  * Multi-theme support and theme selection.
  * Stream analytics such as chatters, viewers, duration, etc.

+# Development

+This code is `mypy` and `flake8` clean.
+Please keep it that way if you are submitting a pull request.
+This code hosts a downloaded copy of all assets that would normally be fetched through a CDN.
+This is due to several reasons, but please keep it that way when adding or updating dependencies.